JasmineDirken/pokemon-widget/README.md

 Meant as practise and as a surprise for my boyfriend using his favorite pokémon.

-All pixel art is drawn by me using the app "Pixel Studio".
+All assets is drawn by me using the app "Pixel Studio".